railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 ## Working Effectively and Efficiently
-I highly recommend you do the following:
+We recommend you do the following:

 * Bring up your terminal program and open 2 tabs or windows:
   * One is for regular terminal stuff